aluthra999/Password-Generator-GUI/README.md

 ## Acknowledgements

-The Password Manager application is based on the tutorial from Dr. Angela Yu's Python Course[https://www.udemy.com/course/100-days-of-code/].
+The Password Manager application is based on the tutorial from [Dr. Angela Yu's Python Course](https://www.udemy.com/course/100-days-of-code/).

 Feel free to customize and enhance the application to suit your needs.
 Happy password management!